The Mike Cutmore Website!

 Used daily but still clean- the 2 litre engine

 AFX 632A was actually registered XCF 267T when I bought her (back in 1984).
 I managed to change this registration.
 Such was the condition of my car then, it made everyone perceive the car to be virtually new at the time,-WoW!
 I also did the same tactic to my second TR7 that I owned in 1987 from KTW 982V to CYC 702A!
+This car was converted to V8 by its following owner and has survived.

 The second TR7 I owned in 1987